 Escape the bustle of the Irish capital by heading south to the natural beauty of the Wicklow Mountains, known as the Garden of Ireland.
 Take the Military Road to get the best views; it can be a little windy and bumpy but the view is worth it.
 By taking Military Road, you’ll cross over the mountains and drive through the extensive heath-clad moors and bogs of the surrounding area.
 Turn east at the small village of Laragh to experience the delights of Glendalough Valley, home to Ireland’s oldest monastery settlement and picturesque teal corrie lakes.

 The Cooley Peninsula in County Louth provides an alternative to some of the more well-known scenic drives in the country.
 This beautiful but remote peninsula was awarded a European Destination of excellence award for its “intangible heritage” and is well worth a visit.
 Take a drive on the R173 which circles around Cooley Peninsula, and discover the sweeping Mourne Mountains, mysterious Carlingford Lough and the medieval town of Carlingford which is brimming with rich historical heritage.

 If you fancy getting in your car and heading to the Emerald Isle, make sure you check out our fantastic selection of self-catering cottages in Ireland.
-With over 750 properties across the country, we’d be more than happy to help you find somewhere nice to stay along the way!
+Or explore the roads of the UK by car with one of 10 scenic UK road trips.